seanpmaxwell/Trool/README.md

 - The quick-start had an example of passing imports through `applyRules()`.
 Let's look at an example of an import hardcoded in the spreadsheet.
 <img alt='importExample' src='https://github.com/seanpmaxwell/trool/raw/master/importExample.png' border='0'>

+- With this import, each table will have access to a table named
 <br>